So this is what, a smart button?

 O6 dictates options as you make selections.
 The creator’s videos show a bunch of use cases, like acting as a handy remote through to an aid for people with limited vision.
 It also happens to work with virtually any app you already have installed.

 Any app?
 Really?

-OK, so you’re probably not going to use it to ironically play Need For Speed: Most Wanted eyes-free while driving, but the creator’s videos show the device enabling fairly speedy navigation of the iOS Home screen and Facebook.
+OK, so you’re probably not going to use it to ironically play Need For Speed: Most Wanted eyes-free while zooming along the M1, but the creator’s videos show the device enabling fairly speedy navigation of the iOS Home screen and Facebook.
 The company also has its own O6 app, which brings a bunch of popular social channels into a single space to quickly navigate when in the car, or at other times when your eyes are otherwise engaged.

 Like when you have to give someone loudly using Siri a really good stare?

 OK, I’m sold.
 How can I buy an O6?